 There are six teams in the fostering service.
-The teams are: two geographically focussed Carer Support Teams (managed by Anne-Marie Stokes and Deborah Schofield); a Recruitment and Assessment team (managed by Ben Whitehead); two Kinship Care Teams (one managed by Brenda Dring and a new appointment to post to be confirmed) and the Family Placement Service (managed by Kay Beach) which provides placements for children with disabilities.
+The teams are: two geographically focussed Carer Support Teams (managed by Anne-Marie Stokes and Deborah Schofield); a Recruitment and Assessment team (managed by Ben Whitehead); two Kinship Care Teams (managed by Brenda Dring and Wendy Sanderson) and Children with Disabilities Team (managed by Kay Beach).
+The service is currently developing a Supported Lodgings service which is presently being overseen by the Recruitment and Assessment Team Manager.

-A Panels Manager post has recently been established to oversee both Fostering and Adoption Panels.
+A Panels Manager oversees both Fostering and Adoption Panels.
 All Fostering Team Managers are responsible to the Service Delivery Manager who also provides professional supervision to the Placement's Manager (Commissioning Service).
-A Deputy Service Manager post currently operates to advise on Panel matters, line manage the Panel Manager and Kinship Care Team Managers and maintain strategic management links with the Adoption Service.
+A Deputy Service Manager post currently operates to advise on Panel matters, line manage the Panels Manager and maintain strategic management links with the Adoption Service and Kinship Care teams.